 That's why a repo can feel "well-instrumented" for agents and still be fragile when they touch billing, entitlements, onboarding logic, permissions, or compliance-sensitive flows.

-What a Product Behavior Contract adds
+What a behavior spec adds

-- What must happen
+- What must happen — required outcomes for each behavior

-- What must not happen
+- What must not happen — forbidden actions and states

-- Which edge cases are deliberate
+- Which edge cases are deliberate — exceptions that look like bugs but aren't

-- Which behaviors are confirmed, provisional, or still being explored
+- Which behaviors are confirmed, provisional, or still being explored — trust levels

-- Which source files provide evidence
+- Which source files provide evidence — traceability back to code

 That changes the quality of agent decisions.